Jean Blondel: Biography

-Blondel graduated the Institut d'Études Politiques of Paris in 1953 and then attended St Antony's College at Oxford University from 1953 to 1955.
+Blondel graduated the Institut d'Études Politiques of Paris in 1953 and then attended St Antony's College, Oxford from 1953 to 1955.
 After graduating with a B.Litt, he had returned to France for his military service and only then could conclude his studies on central and local government at Manchester University.

 Blondel became a lecturer at the University College of North Staffordshire (now Keele University) from 1958 to 1963, a fellow at Yale University in 1963-4 and then moved to the University of Essex in 1964, where he founded the Department of Government.
 In 1969, he helped found the European Consortium for Political Research and directed it for ten years following its foundation meeting in 1970.
 He left Essex in 1984 and was appointed scholar of the Russell Sage Foundation in New York in 1984.
 In 1985, he became professor of political science at the European University Institute in Florence, a position he held until his retirement in 1994.

 Blondel died on 25 December 2022, at the age of 93.